 The estimated total number of students at Cal Poly eligible to participate in programs under Section 484 in the Title IV of Higher Education Act of 1965 and thus eligible to receive emergency financial aid grants to students under section 18004(a)(1) of the CARES act is 15,167.

 The total number of students who have received an emergency grant is 6,734.

-Cal Poly has awarded block grants in the spring 2020 quarter to students who completed a FAFSA, have an Estimated Family Contribution (EFC) of 0-19,999, are eligible for Title IV aid and are enrolled in the spring quarter at least half time.
+Cal Poly awarded block grants in the spring 2020 quarter to students who completed a FAFSA, had an Estimated Family Contribution (EFC) of 0-19,999, were eligible for Title IV aid and were enrolled in the spring quarter at least half time.
 The grants ranged from $650 to $1500.
 The remaining funds are being used for emergency and technology needs and continue to be awarded to eligible students through the Cal Poly Cares application ranging from $50-$2000.
+The language in the second relief bill was to provide direct aid to students with the highest need and those are the students this funding is concentrated on.

-Students have been automatically awarded block grants based on EFC and federal aid eligibility to assist with expenses related to the disruption of campus activities due to the coronavirus.
-All enrolled students were sent an email in early May indicating that students not awarded a block grant, or who have additional expenses related to the disruption of campus activities can apply for grant assistance through the Cal Poly Cares application.
+All currently enrolled students who have additional expenses related to the disruption of campus activities due to COVID can apply for grant assistance through the Cal Poly Cares application.